nathan-barry/nathan.rs/content/posts/dioxus-rust.md

 Like React, Dioxus has a `use_effect` hook that fires whenever the page loads.
 All we need to do to execute JS code is call `js_sys::eval(js_code)`.
 Thus, we can interact with JavaScript libraries directly in rust.

-In another post, I'll talk about I discovered a memory leak when testing my Conway's Game of Life implementation and what was my eventual solution, along with the implementation details on interacting directly with the DOM via the web-sys API.
-I’ll link it here whenever I get around to it.

 ## Conclusion
 ---